nrfconnect/ncs-zigbee/docs/memory.rst

 RAM and flash memory requirements
 *********************************

-RAM and flash memory requirement values differ depending on the DK, and the programmed sample.
+RAM and flash memory requirement values differ depending on the programmed sample.

 The following tables list memory requirement values for Zigbee samples.

 Values are provided in kilobytes (KB).
 ``n/a`` indicates that the sample with the given variant is not supported on the DK.

+The following table lists memory requirements for samples running on the `nRF54L15 DK <Developing with nRF54L Series_>`_ (`nrf54l15dk`_).

 .. note::
    Values of the nRF54L15 DK are needed.